meilisearch/demos/process/css-styleguide/README.md

 ### Modal

-1. To use Modal, wrap the content inside the parent element such as `div` and give it `.modal` class, this will render the content in Modal.
+1. To render the content in a modal window, wrap it inside the parent element such as `div` and give it the `.modal` class.

 ```sh
 <div class="modal">